Skip to content

 Booking date

 The booking date is the financial date of the jobcosting entry.
 It defaults to the economic date unless the financial booking month is already closed by accounting.
 Then the first day of the last open month will be used as booking date.
-Read more about the monthly settlement here.
-The booking date can be used instead of the economic date in several reports and is helpful for accounting to determine the income, cost and profit for a closed booking month as the figures won't change once closed.
+The booking date corresponds with the financial period in the accounting package.